Fiber foods during pregnancy

 Last Updated on May 19, 2020 by Ines

 High fiber foods during pregnancy

 How many times have you peeled the apple and throw the peel away?
-To bad!
+Don’t do it anymore!
 There are many useful and healthy substances in the peel, and one of them are fibers.

-Fibers are very important during pregnancy, as they take care of a healthy digestive system of pregnant women.
-As the baby grows, it can put more pressure on your internal organs, making you feel uncomfortable.
-All this can occasionally cause constipation.
-Therefore, select high-fiber foods every day to keep your digestive system healthy and strong.
+Fibers take care of a healthy digestive system of pregnant women.
+While the baby grows, she puts more pressure on your internal organs, making you feel uncomfortable.
+All this can occasionally cause constipation, which further increases the discomfort.
+Eating high-fiber foods every day will keep your digestive system healthy and strong!

 High fiber foods

 If your diet was not rich in fiber till now, increase the amount of consumed high fiber foods gradually during a few weeks period.